2russellsmith/SquareGame/README.md

 ## Getting setup
 * Clone this repo.
 * If you are using intelliJ, File-> Open-> pom.xml
-* Implement SquareLogic.class.
-Make sure your starting square is named DefaultSquare.
+* Implement [SquareLogic.class](src/squaregame/squares/SquareLogic) Make sure your starting square is named DefaultSquare.
 * Submit your squares to the person hosting the game.